lpouillo/Funk/README.md

 Funk
 ====

-A Python tool to help you finding ressources on the Grid5000 platform
+A Python tool that help you to find ressources for multisites experiments on the Grid5000 platform.